 These principles are mostly self-explanatory, though I think the open/close one is a little more ambiguous in that deciding to which degree a class should be open or closed is often a matter of circumstance and of opinion.

-Personally, when dealing with the access modifiers such as private, protected, internal or public (which may be named differently or which may not even exist at all depending on the language in question), I make very few methods and properties private because it’s impossible to be certain that they won’t need to be accessible or be extended in a subclass at some point down the line.
-So by default I tend to use whichever access modifier makes the method or property accessible to the class that owns it as well as to its subclasses – but which prevents access from outside.
+Personally, when dealing with the access modifiers such as private, protected, internal or public (which may be named differently or which may not even exist at all depending on the language in question), I make very few methods and properties private to the class itself because it’s impossible to be certain that they won’t need to be accessible or be extended in a subclass at some point down the line.
+So by default I tend to use whichever access modifier makes the method or property accessible to the class that defines it as well as to its descendants – but which prevents access from outside.

 Of course there are occasions when private is more appropriate.
 But few things are more infuriating than trying to extend a supposedly extensible framework class and discovering that a method or property that is required for this new functionality is inaccessible.
 Deciding between duplicating the inaccessible functionality or forcing access to it with a hack is unpleasant and shouldn’t be necessary.